 What the article missed, was all the new technology that can help solve the issue.

 In the past, monitoring was difficult.
 I mean the actual tracking of spending was hard to do.
-(Not just the gut wrenching emotional meeting you know will have with yourself at the end of the data capture – that is another issue entirely!).
+(Not just the gut wrenching emotional meeting you know you will have with yourself at the end of the data capture – that is another issue entirely!).

 I once carried around a steno-pad and entered every last dime I was spending.
 Down to buying gum.
 That let me know my burn rate, and I used it to size my monthly savings.
 When the paycheck hit – I would transfer away what I thought was an appropriate amount and force myself to live off the rest.
 Good but not great.